By David Joel Miller.

 Some things others tell us, like a napkin given at the dinner, may indicate they have seen a part of us that needs cleaning up.
 If two or more people tell you that same thing you may need to look at this part of you.
 Think about this for a while and see if they are right.
 But just because they hand you a napkin to wipe the ketchup off your face does not mean that you will have a dirty face forever.

 Consider that you determine who you want to be and how you will get there.
 Along the way you are entitled to feel and think anything you want, as long as you don’t try to impose those thoughts on others.

-Get to know yourself, accept yourself as just fine the way you are, but with the potential to be and do more, and you will find that you just might discovery that true happiness, the kind you do not have to fake for anyone, around the next life corner.
+Get to know yourself, accept yourself as just fine the way you are, but with the potential to be and do more, and you will find that you just might discover that true happiness, the kind you do not have to fake for anyone, around the next life corner.

 Are you ready to stop pretending to be happy and begin the hunt for a life worthy of the person you can become?

 Want to sign up for my mailing list?